bcgov/psa-job-store/README.md

 `TRUNCATE TABLE position_request;`

+## To connect to local db

+Open container terminal and enter:

+`psql -h localhost -p 5432 -U admin -d api`

 ## To accelerate new image uptake on openshift after publishing

+NOTE: these changes have been integrated into the pipeline and now happen automatically on every publish

 Openshift may take up to 15 minutes to pick a new image from artifactory.
 There is no way to change this frequency.
 If needed, as a workaround perform these operations to get openshift to pick up the image from artifactory faster: